Get customized results?

 Dr. Tony G. Reames

 Dr. Tony G. Reames has used his career to advocate for energy justice and policy reform.
 He was appointed the Principal Deputy Director at the U.S. Department of Energy (DOE) under the Biden-Harris administration.
-In this role, he developed the first Office of Energy Justice Policy and Analysis within the DOE to advance environmental justice for minority communities.
-This department strives to increase access to clean, affordable energy for communities lacking equitable access.
+In this role, he developed the first Office of Energy Justice Policy and Analysis — later called the Office of Energy Justice — within the DOE to advance environmental justice for minority communities.
+This department strives to expand access to clean, affordable energy.

-As a professor at the University of Michigan, Dr. Reames created the Urban Energy Justice Lab to study energy justice topics.
-Specifically, this lab researches persistent racial and social disparities that make energy technology and services less accessible and affordable for minority communities.
-Most notably, the lab created a program to evaluate clean energy initiatives and measure how those resources are distributed amongst communities.
+As a professor at the University of Michigan, Dr. Reames created the Urban Energy Justice Lab and the Energy Equity Project to study energy justice issues.
+Specifically, this lab researches persistent racial and social disparities that make clean energy technology and services less accessible and affordable for minority communities.
+Most notably, the lab created a program to evaluate clean energy initiatives and measure how those resources are distributed among communities.
+Additionally, Dr. Reames now serves as the Director of the U-M SEAS Detroit Sustainability Clinic.

 Hazel O’Leary

 Hazel O’Leary is a lawyer and politician who had an ambitious career as a public servant, holding roles within the Federal Energy Administration and the Department of Energy.
-Most notably, she served as the 7th U.S. Secretary of Energy from 1993 to 1997 under the Clinton Administration.
-During her four years in the position, she fought for renewable energy policy reform.
-O’Leary also led the Department of Energy’s Ambassadors for the Minorities in Energy Initiative, which strives to promote diversity within the energy industry.
+Most notably, she served as the seventh U.S. Secretary of Energy from 1993 to 1996 under the Clinton Administration.
+As the first woman and first African American to hold the position, she fought for renewable energy policy reform throughout her four years in office.
+O’Leary also led the Department of Energy’s Ambassadors for the Minorities in Energy Initiative, which sought to promote diversity within the energy industry.

 Jessica O. Matthews